AndersDeath/diary2/000-current.md

 # 03 July - Monday - Yerevan - 277 day of immigration

-So, I was investigating python fastapi framework
+So, I was investigating python fastapi framework, reactflow